ZynoXelek/RnR/README.md

 --virtual_machine
 ```

+This process requires that the type-check option is used.

 #### Generate the assembler code

 You can generate the assembler code corresponding to the parsed program with the RnR backend by adding the following subcommand: